asimeet/ecom-fe/README.md

 Internally it has 5 main components as described below:

+* ProductSlider.js
-* ProductSlider.js - contains the photo gallery of the shoe.
-The image urls are fetched from the product-description-page microservice.
+  - This component has the logic to render product photos in gallery mode.
+The image urls are fetched from the backend
-* ProductSpecs.js -  the most enriched component situated at the right of the page that shows ratings, available colors it also has logic to show 'Out of Stock' or the price based on data recieved from the product-description-page microservice.
+* ProductSpecs.js
+  * This is the most enriched component and has the following functionalities:
+    - Calculate Avarage rating from the backend data and display in form of stars
+    - Select the correct item or variant of a product based on user selection of color and size
+    - Display 'Out of Stock' is selected item stock is 0
+    - Display Price of the item is stock is greater than 0
+* ProductDescription.js
-* ProductDescription.js - shows the information of the product from the data recived from product-description-page microservice.
+  - This component shows the information of the product from the data recived from backend.
-* ProductDescriptionLayout.js - just a placeholding component implemented with grid system.
+* ProductDescriptionLayout.js
+  - This component forms the view of the page and places involved child components in grid alignment.
+* ToastComponent.ts
-* ToastComponent.ts - as this is demo application, it is important to show that some features are not implemented when certain UI elements are clicked.
+  - As this is demo application, it is important to show that some features are not implemented when certain UI elements are clicked and this component takes care of it.

 ### Built With

 The following npm libraries have been used in the application:

 * [react-helmet](https://www.npmjs.com/package/react-helmet)
-  Used for adding and updating metadata tags for SEO.
+  - Used for adding and updating metadata tags for Search Engine Optimization(SEO).
 * [react-image-gallery](https://www.npmjs.com/package/react-image-gallery)
-  Used for slide show gallery of product images
+  - Used for presenting multiple product image in gallery mode
 * [react-router-dom](https://www.npmjs.com/package/react-router-dom)
-  Used to route to different components internally, not really needed at this point in time.
-  However it is needed to extend this application to have different views.
+  - Used for extending application to have multiple views and routing in future.
 * [@material-ui/core](https://www.npmjs.com/package/@material-ui/core)
-  Used to achieve grid system and alignments
+  - Used for aligning and placing components and html element in grid.
 * [react-toastify](https://www.npmjs.com/package/react-toastify)
-  Used to show toast messages. specifically for 'Not Implemented yet..' toast message in the application.
+  - Used for showing toast messages. specifically for 'Not Implemented yet..' toast message in the application.
 * [axios](https://www.npmjs.com/package/axios)
-  Used to make http requests to product-description-page microservice.
+  - Used for making http requests to product-description-page microservice.
 * [lodash](https://www.npmjs.com/package/lodash)
-  Used for common js funtions like sorting, getting uniqvalues and getting start-case text.
+  - Used for common js funtions like sorting, getting uniqe values and getting start-case text.

 <!-- GETTING STARTED -->